 You can access funding to use public spaces and places for community events, projects, initiatives and activities.

-Depending on what you’d like to do in the city that you might need permission.
+Depending on what you’d like to do in the city might need permission.

 Where to go and what to do in Hamilton?

 Check out our free 2022 Your Guide to Hamilton.
 It’ll tell you all about what Hamilton has to offer, plus it’s packed full of details on organisations, community groups, services and other resources you can access.
 You can view it and/or download a copy – or pick up a copy from your local library.